lennygir/polito-se2-23-02-thesis/__tests__/index.md

    - Verify that there is a new notification in the list
    - Verify that an email has been sent to the student

-### [12] Start request - create an start request (last check 14/12/2023 - sprint3)
+### [12] Start request - create an start request (last check 17/01/2024 - sprint4)

 In this test we will check if a student can correctly create a start request.

-1. Login as a student that has no start request
+1. Login as a student that has no start request 'requested','pending' or 'started'
-2. Click on the "Applications" button
+2. Click on the "Start Request" button
 3. Click on the "New request" button
 4. Click the "create request" button
    - Verify that the title, description and supervisor fields are required (and that the error message is displayed)